 Talks and Lectures

-I am a dynamic and engaging speaker with decades of experience in speech and debate as both a competitor and coach.
-I love sharing the knowledge and experience I have gained through my activism, advocacy, and research.
-I am happy to present to groups of any size, either in person or online, and particularly enjoy engaging with listener questions.
+My speaking style is dynamic and engaging, based on decades of experience in speech and debate.
+Engaging with people on my research topics or areas of activism is one of my favourite things to do.
+I am happy to present to groups of any size, either in person or online, and particularly enjoy taking listener questions.

 Fighting for Access to Prescription Contraception: The AccessBC Campaign

 Access to contraception is a basic human right, but people in BC still face barriers to access.
-In 2017, I co-founded the AccessBC Campaign for free prescription contraception in BC which has been pushing the provincial government to make all prescription contraception free.
+In 2017, I co-founded the AccessBC Campaign for free prescription contraception in BC which convinced the provincial government to make all prescription contraception free in April 2023.
 This talk introduces the issues relating to access to contraception in BC – current barriers that people face when trying to access contraception and the harms of such barriers, as well as the need for improved access and the benefits of free contraception.
-The second part of the talk tells the story of the AccessBC Campaign, from its founding at my kitchen table, to becoming a successful province-wide campaign that secured the BC government’s commitment to make all contraception free.
+The second part of the talk tells the story of the AccessBC Campaign, from its founding at my kitchen table, to becoming a successful province-wide campaign that convinced the government to make all contraception free.
 This talk is ideal for those interested in setting up campaigns for free contraception in their own provinces, as well as those interested in health and reproductive justice campaign strategy.

 Strategies in Reproductive Health Activism: From Advocacy to Abortion Pirates